ZMcGroarty/Academic-Advising/pages/ppv-transfer.md

 See for yourself by setting up a visit to explore your options for transferring to Temple University’s College of Liberal Arts.

+---

-*Temple generally accepts academic, college-level courses with a grade of C or better from regionally accredited schools.
-Transfer students must complete at least 45 of their final 60 credits at Temple to earn a Temple degree.
+* *Temple generally accepts academic, college-level courses with a grade of C or better from regionally accredited schools.
+Transfer students must complete at least 45 of their final 60 credits at Temple to earn a Temple degree.*